uktrade/mbtiles-s3-server/README.md

 ## Example usage

+1. Obtain or create an mbtiles file, for example from https://openmaptiles.org/.

-1. Upload an mbtiles file to S3, for example to `https://my-bucket.s3.eu-west-2.amazonaws.com/tiles.mbtiles`
+2. Upload this file to S3, for example to `https://my-bucket.s3.eu-west-2.amazonaws.com/tiles.mbtiles`

-2. Ensure to have a IAM user that has `s3:GetObject` and `s3:GetObjectVersion` permissions on this S3 object, for example
+3. Ensure to have a IAM user that has `s3:GetObject` and `s3:GetObjectVersion` permissions on this S3 object, for example

    ```json
    {